-1. Set up a solid profile.
+1. Setup a solid profile.
 Your entire Google Plus experience starts with the profile.
 Just like on Facebook, your profile is key, so spend some time building it correctly.
 Start with a good headshot.
-And, if you think this advice is commonplace, just look at some of the pictures on Google Plus now.
-When you show up in people’s streams, all they will see is a thumbnail.
-So, choose something in which you really stand out.
+And, if you think the advice is commonplace, just look at some of the pictures on Google Plus now.
+When you show up in people’s steams, all they will see is a thumbnail.
+So, choose something where you really stand out.
 Craft your introduction well.
 Make it so that people would want to add you to their circles.
-And, Google Plus allows for live links in the introduction itself, so be sure to take advantage of that.
+And, Google Plus allows for live links in the introduction itself, so make the most of it.
 Add links to your website, blog, LinkedIn profile, etc.

 2. Add relevant and remarkable images.
-Google is indexing the photos you share on Google Plus and displaying them in search results.
-So, it is in your best interest to use images that you want found in the search engine’s results.
+My hunch is that Google will index the pictures you share (unless you’ve kept them private).
+So, use images you want found in the search engines.
 If you are a speaker, add pictures of you speaking.
 An author?
 Add pictures of you at your book signing.
 The idea is to convey the right brand image.

-4. Optimize the links feature on your profile using keywords.
+4. Optimize the links to the right of the profile using keywords.
 Again, a great SEO feature.
-What are the chances that Google values these links particularly highly?
-Pretty good, I’d say, if only to encourage people to use Google Plus.
-When making a new post, in similar style to Tumblr, you can categorize what kind of content you’re posting.
-When sharing a link, you can add the text you want to go along with it.
+What are the chances that Google will value these links highly?
+Pretty good, I’d say.
+If only to encourage people to use Google plus.
+On the right hand side of your profile, you can add links and the text that goes with it.
 Make sure you use the RIGHT keywords to connect to your website.
 For example, our link to the Marketing Zen homepage uses the phrase “online marketing.”

 5. Use “Circles” to communicate with clients, prospects, media, etc. This is perhaps Google Plus’ greatest selling point.
-Most people’s lives have layers – professional, personal, acquaintances, etc. Google Circles allow you to apply these layers to your social media presence.
+Most people’s lives have layers – professional, personal, acquaintances, etc. And, Google Circles allow you to make the most of the layers.
 For example, you can create a circle for prospective clients.
-And, then cater specifically to them with industry news, a solid case study, etc. As Google evolves so do circles.
-Last year a new, not so known bonus feature was rolled out fairly quietly.
-Search results now favor content that has been shared in and to circles you are a part of.
-Let’s say you are logged in to your Google account and then search “G+ Tips for Marketing” and you have Marketing Zen in your circles, it is likely that the post we shared with you about G+ Tips, will show up in your search results.
-This wouldn’t necessarily be the case if you logged out of Google and did a “clear” search.
-(Tip: While Google will inform a person that you have added them to a circle, it won’t tell them which circle.)
+And, then cater specifically to them with industry news, a solid case study, etc. (Tip: While Google will inform a person that you have added them to a circle, it won’t tell them which circle.)

 6. Use +, Comments, and Share to boost relationships.
 At the heart of all good social media marketing and networking lies the power of relationships.
 As you interact with others, show support for their ideas.
 The +1 on Google is akin to “Like” on Facebook.
 You can also +1 and comment when you see fit, and you can also SHARE within your own stream.